stax76/OpenWithPlusPlus/README.md

 ### File Types

 Specifies for which file types the menu is shown, all files are defined with *.* .
+The options dialog defines macros for common file types.

 ### Path